Princess-of-Sleeping/vmass/README.md

 # Saving vmass storage

-Power off or restart while holding the start button to save vmass storage.
+Power off or reboot while holding the start button to save vmass storage.

 Path where img is saved
 ```